gexijin/shinyserver/readme.md

 # Hosting Shiny apps via Nginx load balancer

- The free version of the Shiny server uses one R process and cannot handle more than a few concurrent users.
-In this repo, we set up a load balancer using Nginx that connects users with many instances of the Shiny server.
-This method is used in hosting [iDEP](http://bioinformatics.sdstate.edu/idep/) and  [ShinyGO](http://bioinformatics.sdstate.edu/go/).
+ The free version of the [Shiny server](https://posit.co/products/open-source/shinyserver/) uses one R process on a single CPU core.
+Therefore it can handle few concurrent users.
+In this repo, we set up a load balancer using Nginx that connects users with many instances of the Shiny server deployed as Docker containers.
+Developed by Kevin Son, a graduate student in the Ge lab, this method is used to host [iDEP](http://bioinformatics.sdstate.edu/idep/) and  [ShinyGO](http://bioinformatics.sdstate.edu/go/).

 ## Prerequisites
   + A Linux server with port 80 open.
 This has been tested on Ubuntu and CentOS.
-  + With Docker and Docker-compose installed.
+  + Make sure [Docker](https://docs.docker.com/get-docker/) and [Docker-compose plug-in](https://docs.docker.com/compose/install/linux/) are  installed.
-  + Git installed.
+  + Make sure [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is installed.

 ## Steps
-1. Fork this repository.
-This way you have a copy of the repo that you can modify later.
+1. Fork this repository, which contains two demo Shiny apps under the [shinyapps folder](https://github.com/gexijin/shinyserver/tree/main/shinyapps).
+You can replace these apps with your own once the server is set up.
-2. Log in to the Linux server , clone your fork of the repository.
-You should use the URL from your forked repository.
+2. Log in to the Linux server, and clone the forked repository.
+Here I am using the URL for this repo.
  ```
  cd
  git clone https://github.com/gexijin/shinyserver.git
  ```
-3. Build Docker images for both the Shiny server and the Nginx load balancer.
+3. Build Docker images.
+The Shiny server image is based on the [shiny-verse](https://hub.docker.com/r/rocker/shiny-verse) image.
+The [nginx](https://hub.docker.com/_/nginx) image is used for load balancing.
 ```
 cd ~/shinyserver/
 sudo sh setup.sh
 ```
-4. Start the container.
+4. Start the containers.
 Your Shiny app is cloned 5 times in 5 Docker containers, which can run at the same time.
 You can change the script to run 30 instances.
+These containers are managed by the Nginx container, as specified in the [Docker-compose.yml](https://github.com/gexijin/shinyserver/blob/main/docker-compose.yml) file.
 ```
 sudo sh restart.sh
 ```